apocalypticartcollective/eft/_drafts/2025-03-09-Isolation-Epilogue.md

 ---
 layout: post
-title: 16 Isolation - Epilogue
+title: 'Episode 17: Isolation Epilogue'
-category: Isolation
 ---

 ## God Can Raise to Abraham Children of Stones